emberjs/rfcs/text/0000-factoryFor.md

 This API should meet two requirements of the use-cases described in "Motivation":

-* The implementation of `create` can diverge away from double extend.
-The class of an object instantiated via `_lookupFactory(name).create()` and `factoryFor(name).create()` may not be the same, even given the same factory being registered into the container.
+* Because `factoryFor` only returns a `create` method and reference to the original class, its internal implementation can diverge away from the "double extend".
+A side-effect of this is that the class of an object instantiated via `_lookupFactory(name).create()` and `factoryFor(name).create()` may not be the same, given the same original factory.
 * The presence of `class` will make it easy to identify the base class of the factory at runtime.